WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-Using aliasing group by can be done on multtiple global variables of the same type.
+Using aliasing group by can be done on multiple global variables of the same type.

 ```graphql
 {